cast-org/figuration/docs/widgets/dropdown.md

 ### Menu Headers

-Add a header to label sections of actions in any dropdown menu.
+Add a header to label sections of actions in any dropdown menu with `.dropdown-header`.

 {% example html %}
 <ul class="dropdown-menu">